IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and the Environment; Economic Development and Entrepreneurship

-Project Summary: Kapi‘olani Community College, a Native Hawaiian-serving Institution and Asian American and Native American Pacific Islander-serving Institution, will design and implement a week-long institute examining historical and contemporary issues related to the overlap of military bases, tourism, and indigenous peoples in Hawaii and Okinawa, Japan.
-The college seeks to expand upon its partnerships with institutions in Okinawa to provide study abroad offerings, particularly short-term and virtual programs that meet credit transfer requirements.
-These programs will focus on common priorities for both partner communities, such as closing skills gaps and spurring economic development in the natural resources and tourism industries and engaging foreign visitors in remediation efforts to promote local sustainability.
-Students will receive support from existing institutional services to ensure their success in this program, which will allow them to earn credit while exposing them to global issues and study abroad opportunities within the Asia-Pacific region.
+Project Summary: Kapi‘olani Community College, a Native Hawaiian-serving and Asian American and Native American Pacific Islander-serving institution, will use its IDEAS grant to design and implement a week-long institute examining historical and contemporary issues related to the overlap of military bases, tourism, and Indigenous peoples in Hawaii and Okinawa, Japan.
+IDEAS grant funds will support the development, promotion, and implementation of the summer institute.
+The college seeks to expand upon its partnerships with institutions in Okinawa through the summer institute to provide study abroad offerings, particularly short-term and virtual programs that meet credit transfer requirements.
+These programs will focus on common priorities for both partner communities, such as closing skills gaps, spurring economic development in the natural resources and tourism industries, and engaging foreign visitors in efforts to promote local sustainability.

 University of Maine